 WELCOMING EXPERIENCED CANDIDATES

-If you are seeking an international focus to your career, and have more than 10 years of work experience with substantial and relevant managerial experience, then the IMPM is for you.
+If you are seeking an international focus on your career, and have more than 10 years of work experience with substantial and relevant managerial experience, then the IMPM is for you.
 The entire IMPM premise is based on sharing experiences and insights with peers; participants are therefore typically 35–55 years of age.

 Dedicated tables are available for individuals or teams who want to join others from similar types of organizations.
-Entrepreneurs, members of family owned businesses, and professionals from different fields will spend time with peers and learn from those facing similar challenges.
+Entrepreneurs, members of family-owned businesses, and professionals from different fields will spend time with peers and learn from those facing similar challenges.

 Attending as part of a company team, allows managers to learn about the diversity that exists within their own organization.
 Through the sharing of experiences, these team members gain a deeper understanding of how the entire organization works and are therefore in a good position to implement changes.